kseekins/kseekins.github.io/projects/ToasterEats.md

   - Javascript
   - Web Application
   - Meteor
-summary: "Web Application for University of Hawaii community."
+summary: "Recipe and Shopping Application for University of Hawaii community."
 ---